Mobile App Security Standards: Common Risks and Solutions

-Cybercrime is an issue many are familiar with in 2018.
-With the growth of the big data technology, hackers target data systems and apps for personal information and files.
+Cybercrime is an issue many are familiar with in the 21st century.
+With the growth of big data technology, hackers target data systems and apps for personal information and files.
 This vulnerability is especially dangerous for banks, insurance companies, and marketplaces.
 Hence, we need to take extra care to review mobile application security standards.

 Reasons to Secure Your Mobile Apps